Video blogging (vlogging) is a great way to reach out to your client base. While "traditional" blogs are still the standard, video blogs:

 Many of us simply cannot listen to videos all the time.
 When at work or a crowded restaurant, even with a headset—or some AirPods—on, it can be a challenge to watch video content.

-In these cases, it is important to have subtitles on your videos so that prospective clients can get the most out of your blogs.
+In these cases, it is important to have subtitles on your videos so that prospective clients can get the most out of the blogs on your property management website.
 What if your potential clients are hearing impaired?
 It isn't always necessary to hear the video to understand the idea behind it—subtitles help in this regard.
 Some people comprehend better when they can read along with the words in a video.
 Subtitles will cater to this type of prospect, as well.

 Choosing the Right Video-Sharing Platform